liujch1998/infini-gram/docs/api_doc.md

 This query type counts the number of times the query string appears in the corpus.
 If the query is an empty string, the total number of tokens in the corpus will be returned.

-**Example:**
+You can simply enter a string, in which we count the number of occurrences of the string.
+You can also connect multiple strings with the AND/OR operators, in the [CNF format](https://en.wikipedia.org/wiki/Conjunctive_normal_form), in which case we count the number of times where this logical constraint is satisfied.

+**Examples:**

-If you query `natural language processing`, the API returns Cnt(`natural language processing`).
+1. If you query `natural language processing`, the API returns Cnt(`natural language processing`).

-**Note:**
+2. If you query `natural language processing AND deep learning`, the API returns the number of co-occurrences of `natural language processing` and `deep learning`.
+3. If you query `natural language processing OR artificial intelligence AND deep learning OR machine learning`, the API returns the number of co-occurrences of {at least one of `natural language processing` / `artificial intelligence`}, and {at least one of `deep learning` / `machine learning`}.

+**Notes:**

-The query string will be tokenized into an n-gram, and we only count those occurrences that match the token boundaries.
+* The query string will be tokenized into an n-gram, and we only count those occurrences that match the token boundaries.
 For example, querying `a` will not give you the count of the letter `a`, but rather the count of the token `_a`.
+* When you write a query in CNF, note that **OR has higher precedence than AND** (which is contrary to conventions in boolean algebra).
+* We can only count occurrences where all clauses are separated by no more than 100 tokens.
+* If you query for two or more clauses, and a clause has more than 50000 matches, we will estimate the count from a random subset of all occurrences of that clause.
+This might cause a zero count on conjuction of some simple clauses (e.g., `birds AND oil`).

 **Input parameters:**